paul-hammant/tbd/content/monorepos/index.md

 ### Gcheckout / sparse checkouts

-In Google, A Blaze related technology called 'gcheckout' can modify the mappings between the multi-terrabye HEAD revision of company-wide trunk (monorepo) and developers workstation.
-Thus the source-control tools maintain the smallest possible subset of the monorepo on the developers workstation.
+In Google, a Blaze related technology called 'gcheckout' can modify the mappings between the multi-gigabyte HEAD revision of company-wide trunk (monorepo) and developer's own workstation.
+Thus the source-control tools maintain the **smallest possible subset** of the monorepo on the developers workstation, for them to perform their daily work.

 We detailed two intentions above.
 Here is one more: